Whoaa512/starred/README.md

 - [khaosdoctor/gotql](https://github.com/khaosdoctor/gotql) - GraphQL query utility for serverside apps
 - [cheeriojs/cheerio](https://github.com/cheeriojs/cheerio) - Fast, flexible, and lean implementation of core jQuery designed specifically for the server.
 - [jaredwray/cacheable-request](https://github.com/jaredwray/cacheable-request) - Wrap native HTTP requests with RFC compliant cache support
-- [apify/crawlee](https://github.com/apify/crawlee) - Crawlee — A web scraping and browser automation library for Node.js that helps you build reliable crawlers.
+- [apify/crawlee](https://github.com/apify/crawlee) - Crawlee—A web scraping and browser automation library for Node.js that helps you build reliable crawlers.
 Fast.
 - [graphile/postgraphile](https://github.com/graphile/postgraphile) - Execute one command (or mount one Node.js middleware) and get an instant high-performance GraphQL API for your PostgreSQL database!
 - [googleapis/nodejs-storage](https://github.com/googleapis/nodejs-storage) - Node.js client for Google Cloud Storage: unified object storage for developers and enterprises, from live data serving to data analytics/ML to data archiving.
 - [true-myth/true-myth](https://github.com/true-myth/true-myth) - A library for safer and smarter error- and "nothing"-handling in TypeScript.
 - [jamiebuilds/chunkd](https://github.com/jamiebuilds/chunkd) - Get a chunk of an array based on the total number of chunks and current index
-- [Rich-Harris/devalue](https://github.com/Rich-Harris/devalue) - Gets the job done when JSON.stringify can't
 - [xavdid/typed-install](https://github.com/xavdid/typed-install) - [Project] Easily install new packages and their types, every time.
 - [frenic/csstype](https://github.com/frenic/csstype) - Strict TypeScript and Flow types for style based on MDN data
 - [graphql-editor/graphql-editor](https://github.com/graphql-editor/graphql-editor) - 📺 Visual Editor & GraphQL IDE.
 Draw GraphQL schemas using visual 🔷 nodes and explore GraphQL API with beautiful UI.
 Even 🐒 can do that!